-Global sales of organic food have grown about 170 % since 2002 and it reached \$ 63 billion in 2011 [Figure 2].
+Global sales of organic food have grown about 170 % since 2002 and it reached \$ 63 billion in 2011 (Figure 11).
 Certified organic farms are less than 2 % of the whole farming sector and they are unable to satisfy the increasing demand for organic products.
 Organic products usually cost from 40 % to several times more than price for the similar conventionally grown plants.
-Since on a worldwide scale the demand is higher than the supply, there is a gap in the market that could be partially filled by our domestic Aquaponic system.
-Plants grown in our system are not only organic but also a lot cheaper than those available in the shops.